 Improving the Standard Owner Target Paratransit Business Model in South Africa

-February 27, 2020 / by ODA Admin / Public Transport, Urban Mobility
+February 27, 2020 / by Aimee / Public Transport, Urban Mobility

 Written by Naidine Daniels The paratransit (minibus taxi) sector provides up to 65% of commuters in the main South African cities with reliable and affordable public transport.
 The sector forms the backbone of the informal economy in urban settings and provides job opportunities to many who have difficulty accessing the formal job market.
 Most governments […]